 You can see which features are associated with a higher LTV to drive future product development.
 If customers that use a particular feature set have a much higher LTV, this might indicate that expanding on the feature would increase revenue.
 Alternatively, driving wider adoption of this feature set might increase the LTV for your wider customer base.

 As before, using the method described above, add feature usage-related attributes to your customers.
 For example, Twitter might add the attributes 'number of times tweeted' (Integer) and 'account linked to Facebook' (Boolean) to their users.

 To see if feature usage is associated with a higher LTV, follow these steps:

-In the example below, we can see that customers that have fewer devices connected on Netflix on average pay less than customers that have more than 5 devices connected.
+In the example below, we can see that customers who have fewer devices connected on Netflix on average pay less than customers who have more than five devices connected.

 By driving for a higher feature adoption of the number of devices connected, it's possible that the LTV for your entire customer base would increase.

 You can improve your Trial-to-paid conversion rate by finding which actions are usually taken by leads who converted to paid.

 Using the method described above, add onboarding-related integer attributes to your leads and customers, such as the 'number of logins', 'age of the customer', or 'average income'.
 These will be specific to your product.
 For example, Twitter might add the attributes 'number of active logins' and 'number of followers' to their users.